niiknow/bvtnet-items-provider/README.md

 This is because b-table does not currently natively support it.
 Future work is in progress, see b-table issue links.

 # RELEASE
-1.0.0 - Future release with new features
+1.0.0 - Future release with new features.
+Big change in this release is the moving several bindable properties `perPage, currentPage, filter, filterIgnoredFields, filterIncludedFields` to `provider.state` object.
+This allow for logical separation between what are being saved to the `localStorage`

-    * custom per column filtering provide options.search object
+    * custom per-column filtering provide `options.search` as key-value object
-    * additional options.extraQuery object - hint custom date range search
+    * additional `options.extraQuery` as key-value object - allow for custom advanced ssearch such as range search on date or numeric column
-    * custom multi-column sorting with options.sort object
+    * custom multi-column sorting with `options.sort` as key-value object
-    * introducing `saveStateId` property saving previous state and query on local storage.
-Big change is moving several bindable fields to provider.state object.
+    * introducing `saveStateId` property for saving previous state and query on `localStorage`.

-0.9.9 - remove multi-parameters construction, opting for single object parameter construction as options
+0.9.9 - remove multi-parameters constructor for single object parameter

 # MIT